emtee40/SPMC-wiki/Advanced-Keymap-for-NVIDIA-Shield-TV-and-Logitech-Harmony-Hub-Remote-Control.md

 # Overview
-If you are using SPMC on the Nvidia Shield TV along with a Logitech Harmony Hub based remote control, then the following custom keymap may be useful.
+If you are using SPMC on the NVIDIA Shield TV along with a Logitech Harmony Hub based remote control, then the following custom keymap may be useful.

 Its key advantages:
 * video will stop playing when you go back a screen